MultiFileTest: A Multi-File-Level LLM Unit Test Generation Benchmark and Impact of Error Fixing Mechanisms: Limitations

-\textbf{Post-Fix Error Analyses. } For all programming languages, the mismatch between expected and actual values is the most common error.
-In \textbf{\textit{Python}}, AttributeError often occurs due to LLMs hallucinating non-existent attributes.
-In \textbf{\textit{Java}}, frequent errors include NullPointerException, zero interactions with mocks, and failures to release mocks due to improper usage.
-Another frequent error in \textbf{\textit{JavaScript}} is TypeError, typically caused by LLMs hallucinating non-existent functions and constructors or LLMs invalidly mocking some variables.
+\textbf{Post-Fix Error Analyses. } Across all languages, mismatches between expected and actual values are the most common error. \textbf{\textit{Python}} frequently encounters AttributeError from hallucinated attributes. \textbf{\textit{Java}} suffers from NullPointerException, zero interactions with mocks, and failures to release mocks due to improper usage. \textbf{\textit{JavaScript}} commonly faces TypeError, typically caused by LLMs hallucinating non-existent functions and constructors or LLMs invalidly mocking some variables.

-\textbf{Overall. } Common errors across different programming languages include hallucinations of functions or classes, and missing required functions or classes.
-Missing required functions or classes often occurs because LLMs \textit{prioritize logical structure over boilerplate code} and \textit{fail to understand the codebase structure and the dependencies between functions, classes, or modules}.
-Failure to understand the codebase structure and dependencies can also cause other mistakes, such as confusing non-package and package-based projects (Python) or incorrectly using functions, classes, or packages (Java).
+\textbf{Overall. } Persistent errors across languages include hallucinations of functions or classes and missing required functions or classes.
+Missing required functions or classes often occurs because LLMs \textit{prioritize logical structure over boilerplate code} and \textit{fail to understand the codebase structure and the dependencies between functions, classes, or modules}, which highlights the significant gap between LLM unit test generation at function/class/single-file levels and at multi-file level.
+Failure to understand the codebase structure and dependencies can further cause issues like confusing non-package and package-based projects (Python) or incorrectly using functions, classes, or packages (Java).
 The most common post-fix error is the mismatch between expected and received values, often caused by incorrect expected values due to the \textit{weak reasoning abilities} of LLMs.